sakaiproject/sakai/samigo/docs/README.STANDALONE.txt

 5. Change to the sections directory and build standalone.

-    maven -Dmode=standalone  cln bld"
+    maven -Dmode=standalone  cln bld

 Make sure all tests are successful.

+6. Create the sections database schema

+If you are not using Hypersonic, make sure you uncomment your database driver (e.g. Oracle, mysql) in the sections-app/project.xml directory and that maven can find your database driver

+    maven -Dmode=standalone -Dmem=false schema loadData

+Make sure all tests are successful.

-5. Start tomcat, for example
+7. Start tomcat, for example

           cd apache-tomcat-5.5.12/bin
           ./startup.sh (UNIX/Linux, startup.bat for Windows)

-6. Verify that you can access the Section Tool:
+8. Verify that you can access the Section Tool:

     http://[host}:{port}/sakai-sections-tool/

-7. Shut down tomcat.
+9. Shut down tomcat.

           ./shutdown.sh (UNIX/Linux, shutdown.bat for Windows)

-C. BUILD AND DEPLOY SAMIGO (TEST ANDF QUIZZES TOOL)
+C. BUILD AND DEPLOY SAMIGO (TEST AND QUIZZES TOOL)

 1. By default the standalone configuration database configuration file is specified in the bean with the id of "propertyConfigurer" in